 A DRE also estimates the subject’s blood pressure and pulse rate and compares the results to “normal” ranges.
 The DRE protocol also calls for the evaluator to administer a series of exercises to assess the subject’s balance and coordination.
 When the DRE completes the various steps of the assessment, he or she will predict the class of drug or drugs, if any, under the influence of which the subject is suspected of being.
 Then, the subject is asked to provide a sample of blood or urine that will be sent to a laboratory to confirm the DRE’s conclusion.

-Call a Hackensack DWI Defense Lawyer Today to Challenge Your Arrest
+Call an Essex County DUI Drug Defense Lawyer Today to Challenge Your Arrest

-A skilled Hackensack DWI defense lawyer will test the reliability of the DRE’s conclusion by challenging, among other things, the relevance of the DRE’s observations and the reliability of the DRE protocol in general.
+A skilled Essex County DUI drug lawyer will test the reliability of the DRE’s conclusion by challenging, among other things, the relevance of the DRE’s observations and the reliability of the DRE protocol in general.
 If you are accused of having driven while under the influence of a drug, contact The Gorman Law Firm today.
-You can schedule a free, confidential consultation at either our Hackensack or Morristown office locations.
+You can schedule a free, confidential consultation at either our Essex County or Morristown office locations.